gcnyin/gcnyin.github.io/source/_posts/2020/asynclocalstorage-and-logging-en.md

 <!-- more -->

 Some frameworks and applications I have seen pass `traceId` as a parameter to various functions/methods of the application, and call `logger.info(traceId, "XXX")` to realize the function of printing traceId.
-This way of writing is not elegant, but unlike other language frameworks, such as Spring MVC, node.js can use `ThreadLocal` to save this state.
+This way of writing is not elegant, but unlike other language frameworks, such as Spring MVC, node.js doesn't use `ThreadLocal` API to save this state.
 How to save this state?
 In fact, node.js already has such an API: `AsyncLocalStorage`.

 `AsyncLocalStorage` belongs to the async_hooks module, which was introduced in node.js v14 and then backported to v12.
 Let's use an express application to illustrate its usage.